For Authors|For Editors|For Reviewers

 1. Submission Policies

 When you submit a manuscript to Discovery Medicine, we will take it to imply that the manuscript has not already been published or submitted elsewhere.
-You may not submit your manuscript elsewhere while it is under consideration at Discovery Medicine.
+You may not submit your manuscript elsewhere while it is consideration considered at Discovery Medicine.

 We reserve the right to reject a paper even after it has been accepted if it becomes apparent that there are serious problems with its scientific content, or our publishing policies have been violated.